CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 #### Execution

--   The translation engine is executed as any normal SQL function (TT\_Translate(parameters...)).
+-   The translation engine is executed as any normal SQL function (TT\_Translate(parameters…)).
--   It can be used as part of any SELECT, FROM or WHERE SQL clause. e.g.
-    CREATE TABLE test AS SELECT (TT\_Translate(parameters...)).\*
+-   It can be used as part of any SELECT, FROM or WHERE SQL clause. e.g. CREATE TABLE test AS SELECT (TT\_Translate(parameters…)).\*
--   TT\_Translate(parameters...) returns a SETOF rows of type RECORD.
+-   TT\_Translate(parameters…) returns a SETOF rows of type RECORD.

 -   Note: If it is not possible to return a SETOF RECORD, an initialisation function TT\_Init() could create a empty table with the right types and TT\_Translate() could rewrite itself into a temporary function with the temporary table as return type.
-    TT\_Translate() would then return the result of this temporary function...
+    TT\_Translate() would then return the result of this temporary function…

 -   Another option would be to have the translation engine return one row per call.
 The drawback is that the translation table would have to be read for each source row. i.e. maybe millions of time.
 One advantage of this option is that the TT\_Translate() function would be more compatible with SQL syntax in that it would not refer to the source table as a parameter but in the FROM clause.
 TT\_Translate()